grellyd/cpsc_416_p1_blockchain_art/azure/README.md

 `start_miner.sh` - used to start a miner.
 Usage is `start_miner.sh <NAME_OF_MACHINE>` For example, `./start_miner.sh Miner1Art2`.
 If you are running the server locally, add a second argument: `./start_miner.sh Miner1Art2 local`.

+# Running an art node/test client
+There is currently no script for running an art node.

+However, it's pretty simple:

+1) Run a server
+2) Run a miner
+3) Run the following from within the top-level directory:

+go run art-app.go <MINER_IP>:8000 `cat azure/keyfiles/MINER_NAME.priv` `cat azure/keyfiles/MINER_NAME.pub`